collapsed-stacks/startups/questions/9641/paying-for-customer-referrals.md

 - tagged: `marketing`, `sales`
 - score: 0

-<p>I run a web-based business by myself, and I don't do any significant sales or marketing.
-So, as you'd expect, my business is growing slowly...</p>
+I run a web-based business by myself, and I don't do any significant sales or marketing.
+So, as you'd expect, my business is growing slowly...

-<p>My operational costs are very small thanks to inexpensive cloud services so I wouldn't mind paying significant referral fees to anyone who refers a paying customer to me.
-For example, I was thinking of paying the referrer 50% of all payments I get from a referred customer for their first year.</p>
+My operational costs are very small thanks to inexpensive cloud services so I wouldn't mind paying significant referral fees to anyone who refers a paying customer to me.
+For example, I was thinking of paying the referrer 50% of all payments I get from a referred customer for their first year.

-<p>My prices are low so referral payments would be relatively small.
+My prices are low so referral payments would be relatively small.
 A very large customer might pay $1000 per year.
-Most customers pay much less.</p>
+Most customers pay much less.

-<p>You see a lot of referral programs, but most of them give credits (e.g., Dropbox increasing your storage amount) rather than actual money.
-Are there any drawbacks to paying money to referrers?</p>
+You see a lot of referral programs, but most of them give credits (e.g., Dropbox increasing your storage amount) rather than actual money.
+Are there any drawbacks to paying money to referrers?

-<p>I know I'd have to be explicit about informing them that they would be responsible for taxes and I might need to file 1099's for some of them, but I'm comfortable doing that.</p>
+I know I'd have to be explicit about informing them that they would be responsible for taxes and I might need to file 1099's for some of them, but I'm comfortable doing that.

 ## Answer 9642